jimwatt/P4-advancedlanelines/writeup.md

 The goals / steps of this project are the following:

-* Correct the images for camera distortion.
+* **Camera Calibration** : Correct the images for camera distortion.
-* Apply perspective warping to obtain a "bird's-eye" view of the road ahead.
+* **Perspective Warping** : Apply perspective warping to obtain a "bird's-eye" view of the road ahead.
-* Crop to the region of interest.
+* **Image Cropping** : Crop the image to the region of interest.
-* Use color and gradient thresholding to detect pixels corresponding to lane line markings.
+* **Pixel Thresholding** : Use color and gradient thresholding to detect pixels corresponding to lane line markings.
-* Use simple windowing to determine location of the left and right lane lines at multiple locations in the road ahead.
+* **Peak Finding** : Use simple windowing to determine location of the left and right lane lines at multiple locations in the road ahead.
-* Fit the left and right lane line locations with a quadratic polynomial.
+* **Curve Fitting** : Fit the left and right lane line locations with a quadratic polynomial.
-* From the polynomial fit, determine the radius of curvature of each lane line, and the offset from center of the car in the lane.
+* **Lane Geometry** : From the polynomial fit, determine the radius of curvature of each lane line, and the offset from center of the car in the lane.
-* Map the fitted lane lines to the original image and annotate the image.
+* **Lane Annotation** : Map the fitted lane lines to the original image and annotate the image.

 ## [Rubric](https://review.udacity.com/#!/rubrics/571/view) Points